ericziethen/django-property-filter-issue-reporting/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Logs**
+If possible enable debug logs when reproducing the issue and provide either as part of the ticket or a download location.
+Please try to keep the test sample as small as possible to keep the debug log at a minimum size.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.